 Painted for the refectory of the Convent of Santa Maria delle Grazie, located in the historical center of Milan and included in the UNESCO World Heritage sites list, “The Last Supper” is a very special work.
 Instead of using the reliable technique of fresco, Leonardo applied tempera over a ground that was mainly gesso.
 In other words, “The Last Supper” was depicted on a dry wall rather than on a wet plaster.
 That means it has been easy prey for mold and for flaking, and therefore for rapid decay.

 A number of restoration works (the last being completed in 1999) constantly attempt to maintain the subtle Leonardo’s drawing.
 Very little in fact of the original painting remains today.
-However, despite everything, Leonardo’s priceless masterpiece is still there, and still resisting to the ruthless time and the aggressive environment.
-And what is more, and surprisingly enough, the weakening and the vanishing nature of this delicate drawing makes this piece even more suggestive and infinitely intriguing, and definitely worth of a visit.
+However, despite everything, Leonardo’s priceless masterpiece is still there and still resisting the ruthless time and the aggressive environment.
+And what is more, and surprisingly enough, the weakening and vanishing nature of this delicate drawing makes this piece even more suggestive and infinitely intriguing, and definitely worth a visit.